sincereuk/docs/content/docs/containers/pushing-containers.md

 username `turing` with the `bar` image), and `registry` is the URL of your Docker registry.

+>NOTE: if you want to push to a registry that supports V2 of the API, simply append "/v2" to your registry URL.

 If your container needs a `cmd` to be run on start up of the container along with a `port` that your application listens on, you can "bake" that into the container as well: